 When we allow God to heal us, then our past pain and suffering can become redemptive.
 I can’t imagine doing anything else right now other than helping other hurting souls walk their own healing journey.
 Enough is enough - I’m tired of watching my brothers and sisters in Christ who have been through these traumas, live a life of self-hatred and nearly destroy themselves -mostly because they have believed in the lies the devil has instilled in them through the trauma they endured.

-There are so many facets of one’s healing journey and so many different tools already available to all of us that can assist with that process.
+There are so many facets of one’s healing journey and so many different tools available to all of us that can assist with that process.
 My prayer is that you and I will have the courage to constantly surrender our wounds to God the Father and allow the power of the Holy Spirit’s power to bring us the healing we need and deserve.

 I would like to talk about the healing power of music.
 I have always loved music.
-Growing up in Brazil I remember how whenever there was a cookout or a family get together, someone would break out a guitar.
+Growing up in Brazil I remember that whenever there was a cookout or a family get together, someone would break out a guitar.
 Everyone would sit around for hours singing and listening to music.

 There are so many songs I would like to introduce to you.
 The first one is from the band "I am They" called “Scars”.
 This is such a powerful song that has touched me deeply.
-When I heard it for the first time I felt an instant connection to the artists.
+When I heard it for the first time, I felt an instant connection to the artists.

 Understanding that I no longer had to be ashamed or afraid of my scars, has been extremely liberating.
 Realizing that without my scars, I probably wouldn’t even know the Lord, has made me that much more thankful for them.
 It’s precisely those scars that God will use to heal others from their deep wounds.

-Bellow are some of the songs that have helped me on my healing journey :
+Below is a list and the video links of some of the songs that have helped me on my healing journey :

 Scars - I am They

-Rescue - lauren Daigle
+Rescue - Lauren Daigle

-No longer Slaves - I am they
+No Longer Slaves - I am They